justin1703/homeserver-ansible/README.md

 vault_paperless_secret_key: "changeme"
 ```

+### Step 2: Edit the necessary values in the group_vars/all.yml

-### Step 2: Add the User which should execute the playbook to sudo
+### Step 3: Add the User which should execute the playbook to sudo

 ```bash
 sudo usermod -aG sudo <username>